Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis

 \begin{itemize} \item \textbf{Counterexample}:

-One of the main clinical utilities of explanation is that clinical users intuitively use explanation plausibility assessment (\textbf{G4}) to verify AI decisions for a case to decide whether to take or reject the AI suggestion, and calibrate their trust in AI's current prediction on the case, or the AI model in general accordingly (U2.3).
+One of the main clinical utilities of explanation is that clinical users intuitively use explanation plausibility assessment (G4) to verify AI decisions for a case to decide whether to take or reject the AI suggestion, and calibrate their trust in AI's current prediction on the case, or the AI model in general accordingly (U2.3).
 Users do so with an implicit assumption that explanations are the true representation of the model decision process.
-If the truthfulness criterion is violated, two consequences may occur during the human assessment on explanation plausibility (\textbf{G4}):
+Violating truthfulness can lead to two significant consequences during the human assessment on explanation plausibility (G4):

 \textbf{1}.
-Clinical users may wrongly reject AI's correct suggestion merely for the poor performance of the XAI method, which shows an unreasonable explanation.
+Clinical users may mistakenly reject AI's correct suggestion merely for the poor performance of the XAI method, which shows an unreasonable explanation.

 \textbf{2}.
-If an XAI method is wrongly proposed or selected based on explanation plausibility objective only, rather than help clinical users to verify the decision quality, the explanation can be optimized to deceive clinical users with its seemingly plausible explanation, despite the wrong prediction from AI~\cite{DBLP:journals/corr/abs-2006-04948}, as illustrated by the physician participant N1's quote:
+If an XAI method is proposed or selected based on explanation plausibility objective only, rather than help clinical users to verify the decision quality, the explanation can be optimized to deceive clinical users with its seemingly plausible explanation, despite the wrong prediction from AI~\citep{DBLP:journals/corr/abs-2006-04948}, as illustrated by the physician participant N1's quote:

 \begin{displayquote} \textit{``If a system made its prediction based upon these areas (outside the tumor), I would definitely not trust that system, but I would be very reassured that the system is telling me that. ...So I’m less likely to use this model, but I’m more likely to use a model that does a better job than this, because I am reassured that when I see that better model, that I will be able to have access to that back-end explanation. ''} (N1) \end{displayquote}